AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-ecommerce.md

 {:.bs-callout-info}
 [Requires Admin permissions](../administrator/user-management/user-management.md)

 You\'ve got steady flow of traffic and orders, which means you\'re effectively reaching and acquiring customers.
 But what are your most valuable referral channels?
 What\'s the average lifetime value of customers acquired from one source versus another?
-By connecting your order referral source data from Google ECommerce to Magento BI, you can build analyses that will help you identify your [most valuable marketing channels](../data-analyst/analysis/most-value-source-channel.md).
+By connecting your order referral source data from Google ECommerce to MBI, you can build analyses that will help you identify your [most valuable marketing channels](../data-analyst/analysis/most-value-source-channel.md).

-Let\'s get started by entering our Google ECommerce credentials into Magento BI:
+Let\'s get started by entering our Google ECommerce credentials into MBI:

 1. Go to the Connections page under **Admin &gt; Connections**.
 1. Click the **Add a New Source** button, located on the right side of the screen above the Data Sources table.
 1. Click the **Google ECommerce** icon.
 This will open the Google ECommerce credentials page.
 1. Enter your Google Analytics (GA) credentials.
-Upon completion of the authorization process, you will be redirected back to Magento BI.
+Upon completion of the authorization process, you will be redirected back to MBI.
 1. A list of profile IDs will display.
-Check the profiles you want to connect to Magento BI.
+Check the profiles you want to connect to MBI.

      If you have multiple profiles and need some help identifying which is which, refer to the **Connecting Multiple GA profiles** section below.